Flops and Clusters in the Homological Minimal Model Program: Mutation, Flops and Twists

 We aim to prove the following theorem. \begin{thm} With the crepant setup as above, with $d=3$, pick a subset of curves $\bigcup_{i\in I}C_i$ above the origin, and suppose that $\dim_{\mathbb{C}}\Lambda_I<\infty$ (equivalently, by \ref{contract on f}, the curves flop).
 Denote the flop by $X^+$, then \begin{enumerate} \item $\upnu_IN\cong H^0(\cV_{X^+})$, where $\cV_{X^+}$ is the basic progenerator of $\Per(X^+,R)$. \item The following diagram of equivalences is naturally commutative

-where $\flop$ is the inverse of the Bridgeland--Chen flop functor. \end{enumerate} \end{thm} The proof of \ref{flop=mut general thm} will be split into two stages.
+where $\flop$ is the inverse of the Bridgeland--Chen flop functor, $\Uppsi_X$ and $\Uppsi_{X^+}$ are the tilting equivalences in \eqref{VdBfunctor}, and $\Upphi_I$ is the mutation functor in \eqref{post referee}. \end{enumerate} \end{thm} The proof of \ref{flop=mut general thm} will be split into two stages.
 Stage one, proved in this subsection, is to establish \ref{flop=mut general thm}\eqref{flop=mut general thm 1} in the case where $X$ is a minimal model and $I=\{i \}$.
 Stage two is then to prove \ref{flop=mut general thm} in full generality, lifting the $\mathds{Q}$-factorial and $|I|=1$ assumption.
 The second stage uses the Auslander--McKay correspondence in \S\ref{AM subsection 1}, together with the Bongartz completion to pass to the minimal model, before we then contract back down.
 Thus, the full proof of \ref{flop=mut general thm} will not finally appear until \S\ref{flops and mu section 2}.

 To establish functoriality, the following results will be useful later.

 \begin{prop} Suppose that $f\colon X\to\Spec R$ and $f'\colon X'\to\Spec R$ both satisfy the crepant setup \ref{crepant setup}, and admit a common contraction